JMGoldsmith/build-your-own-replication/single-node/README.md

 Currently you will need to set `export VAULT_ADDR="http://127.0.0.1:8200"` in your terminal as well.
 In later exercises we will have this set in to your shell.

 Interacting with Vault can be done from the CLI, such as using `vault status`

+### Accessing the container

+Accessing the container itself can be done by running `docker exec -it vault-0 /bin/sh`.
+This will give you direct access to the Vault server for additional testing.

+### Next lessons

+Your first Integrated Storage cluster, managing Vault with Terraform, Consul backed storage, and cloud hosted instances for more advanced replication.